Classification of Enriques surfaces with finite automorphism group in characteristic 2: Enriques surfaces of type and

 Now take the quotient $Y^{D}$ of $Y$ by $D$.
-By using the same argument as in the proof of Lemma \ref{e6nonsingular}, $Y^{D}$ is nonsingular.
+By using the same argument as in the proof of Lemma \ref{e6non-singular}, $Y^{D}$ is non-singular.
 By Proposition \ref{insep}, we have the following configuration of curves in Figure \ref{E7-2}:

-Let $X_a$ be the surface obtained by contracting four exceptional curves.
+Let $X_a$ be the surface obtained by contracting the four exceptional curves.
 The surface $X_a$ contains 11 $(-2)$-curves whose dual graph is given by Figure \ref{E7CDynkin}.
 Note that any maximal parabolic subdiagram of this diagram is of type $\tilde{E}_7\oplus \tilde{A}_1$ or $\tilde{E}_8$.
-The surface $X_a$ has a quasi-elliptic fibration with singular fibers of type $(2\III^*, 2\III)$ induced from the fiber space $\pi:R\to {\bf P}^1$ and a quasi-elliptic fibration with a singular fiber of type $(\II^*)$.
+Once we know that $X_a$ is an Enriques surface, a similar argument to the one in the previous subsection shows that the surface $X_a$ has a quasi-elliptic fibration of type $(2\III^*, 2\III)$ induced from the fiber space $\pi:R\to {\bf P}^1$ and a quasi-elliptic fibration of type $(\II^*)$.